 Things to do in Kashan

-While small, Kashan is worth to stay a night or two.
+While small, Kashan is worth to stay a night or two, a city that most people will want to add to their Iran bucket list after reading this article.
 Wander around the small alleys, admire the views over the mountain or just simply enjoy the delicious Persian cuisine that Kashan has to offer.
 While not all of these activities are in Kashan, they are well worth your time, so keep on reading and find the nine best things to do in Kashan!

 1. Kashan’s Traditional Houses